-The capital city Chisinau has several some of the most luxurious hotels in the region.
-There are several other forms of accommodation facilities such as resorts, hostels, apartments and villas.
+The capital city Chisinau has several of the most luxurious hotels in the region.
+There are several other forms of accommodation facilities such as resorts, hostels, apartments, and villas.
 The charges are a bit expensive in the capital Chisinau but you can’t miss some nice place that suits your budget.
 The most popular accommodation is the private apartments that are easily acquired through travel agencies as majority Moldavians hardly speaks English.

-Moldova’s cultural heritage is shown by the old churches and monasteries that were established by the historic leader Stephen the Great and some scholars like Grigore Ureche, Ion Neculce, Miron Costin and Dimitrie Cantemir.
+Moldova’s cultural heritage is shown by the old churches and monasteries that were established by the historic leader Stephen the Great and some scholars like Grigore Ureche, Ion Neculce, Miron Costin, and Dimitrie Cantemir.
 One of Moldova’s most prominent monasteries Capriana monastery which is situated only 40 km from Chisinau and buses run hourly in the morning.

-Another cultural heritage fortification is The Fortress of Bender, that can be seen from a strategic point but tourism is not allowed since it is a venue to train military soldiers of Moldova.
+Another cultural heritage fortification is The Fortress of Bender, which can be seen from a strategic point but tourism is not allowed since it is a venue to train military soldiers of Moldova.
 However you could still get beautiful pictures from the bridge going towards Tiraspol.